CDAT/cdat-old-site/vcs/vcs-4.md

 plot data using the yxvsy graphics method

+scalar3D()

+plot data using the 3d_scalar graphics method

+vector3D()

+plot data using the 3d_vector graphics method

 ######  Checking VCS Objects

 In some cases, there my be a need to check or verify an object in VCS.
 For